Nikhil13k/abcd-demo/README.md

 # abcd-demo
-This is my first git repository
+This is a git repository
+Author: anu